Mind Stuff — The Next Frontier in your Yoga Practice

 Another way I read Einstein’s spooky action explained as: Observation eliciting a change in what is observed instantly and over extremely large distances.

 Mediation may do the same thing — change or heal the body simply because we are self-observing it with a positive intention.

-- This puts biophotons at the junction between physical and non physical — physical representing the particle and the wave representing the non physical.
+- This puts photons at the junction between physical and non physical — physical representing the particle and the wave representing the non physical.

 Pulling this all together, Quantum physics on a particle level — The small particles make up a whole and while changing a few small particles does not change the whole, it can start to change the whole … at some point so many particles will change that it does change the whole!

-While you may not see immediate change in your total physical body, at a cellular level healing is happening that you are not even aware of.
+While you may not see immediate change in your total physical body, at a cellular level change is happening that you are not even aware of.

 Our thoughts will start the cells moving in the direction of healing or mutating.
 One or two mutated cells our body can handle, if the disease causing stressor is not figured out cells will continue to mutate until you have an autoimmune disease, or cancer. or lyme disease or whatever your weak point is.